ChariteExpMri/antx2/antver.md

 ------------------
   &#x1F535;   <ins>**04 Jun 2022 (00:38:38)**</ins>
    __[ant.m]__ was modified
   - ANT-menu with optional tooltips for menu-items.
-Enable/disable tooltips via ANT-menu/INFO/"show menu items"
+Enable/disable tooltips via ANT-menu: INFO/"show menu items"
   -local ant-setttings enabled, this file can be stored in Matlab's userpath and will override default parameter
 <!---->
   &#x1F535;   <ins>**02 Jun 2022 (16:51:58)**</ins>